 If you are an international student, you will need to check whether your OSHC covers pregnancy.
 If you are not covered for pregnancy, giving birth in Australia will be very expensive.

 It is normal to experience a range of emotions.
 It is okay to feel confused, especially if it was not expected or is your first time.
-Family Planning NSW have a useful online resource to assist you to understand pregnancy and support for your partner.
-You can also contact the Family Planning NSW Talkline on 1300 658 886.
+Family Planning NSW has useful resources to help with understanding pregnancy and supporting your partner.

 This information is current as at March 2023 and where it includes legal information is intended as a guide to the law as it applies to people who live in or are affected by the law as it applies in NSW.
 It does not constitute legal advice.